 Recent developments in neuroscience and psychopharmacology have contributed greatly to the fields of psychology and counseling.
-They are also relevant to pastors as they deal with their flocks.
 Awareness of brain functioning has contributed information that helps clinicians better to understand long established counseling practices and has contributed to new approaches to old problems.